LiskArchive/lisk-legacy-docs/interact-with-network.md

 LiskHQ for example is running a public testnet node, that is also used to make [live requests](https://lisk.io/documentation/lisk-core/api) while trying out the different API endpoints in the documentation.

-> When hitting the "Try it out" button beside each endpoint, it is possible to execute the corresponding API request and get a live response from the Lisk Testnet.
+> When hitting the "Try it out" button beside each endpoint, it is possible to execute the corresponding API request and get a live response from Lisk Testnet.
-> It will also display the corresponding Curl command to make the request from the Command-line
+> It will also display the corresponding curl command to make the request from the command-line

 ### Use your private node